DS202-at-ISU/lab-1-team-11-lab-1/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

 Grace’s note: This is a line from RStudio.

 Adrian’s note: This is a line from RStudio.

 Naomi’s note: This is a line from RStudio.

+Izzy’s note: This is a line from RStudio.